quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   performed by `Instances` that implement this `Context`.
 It includes the Set of Rules (SoR) and the parser ID.

+**Endpoint Manager**: A logical component that manages the lifecycle and configuration of `Instances` within an `Endpoint`.
+It is responsible for creating, updating, and deleting `Instances` as needed, synchronizing `Contexts` and `Profiles`, and managing the `Dispatcher`.

-**Session**: A communication session between two SCHC Instances that share a common context for compression and fragmentation operations.
-Whenever the SCHC `Context` is updated, a new or updated `Session` is established.
+**Session**: A communication session between two `Instances` that share a common context for compression and fragmentation operations.
+Whenever the `Context` is updated, a new or updated `Session` is established.

-**Domain**: A logical grouping of SCHC Instances that share a common set of `Contexts` for compression and fragmentation operations.
+**Domain**: A logical grouping of `Instances` that share a common set of `Contexts` for compression and fragmentation operations.

-**Dispatcher**: A logical component that routes packets to the appropriate SCHC Instance based on defined admission rules.
+**Dispatcher**: A logical component that routes packets to the appropriate `Instances` based on defined admission rules.
 It can be integrated into the network stack or implemented as a separate component.

-**Profile**: A set of configurations that define how SCHC operations are performed within a specific Instance.
+**Profile**: A set of configurations that define how SCHC operations are performed within a specific `Instance`.
 It includes parameters for the different SCHC components.

-**Domain Manager**: A logical component that manages the SCHC domain, including context synchronization and profile distribution.
+**Domain Manager**: A logical component that manages the `Domain`, including context synchronization and profile distribution.

-**Context Repository**: A logical component that stores and manages SCHC contexts used by SCHC domains.
+**Context Repository**: A logical component that stores and manages the `Contexts` used by its `Domain`.

 # Minimal Architecture Components